User experience (UX) designer

 Many jobs can be done in lots of different industries.
 We've highlighted the ones we think are most important for this job.

-Transport Healthcare Financial services Engineering and manufacturing Digital technologies Creative
+Transport Healthcare Financial and professional services Engineering and manufacturing Digital technologies Creative

 Top skills